scality/Zenko/docs/Operation-Architecture/Dashboards/Cloud_Management_Services.rst

 Cloud Management Services
 =========================

 Zenko operates in the context of a Kubernetes cluster.
-This provides numerous opportunities to interact with third-party systems for monitoring and managing the cluster and the data Zenko manages there.
+In combination with MetalK8s this provides numerous opportunities to interact with third-party systems for monitoring and managing the cluster and the data Zenko manages there.

-The following default Zenko services offer dashboard access to help you understand what’s going on in your cluster:
+The following default MetalK8s services offer dashboard access to help you understand what’s going on in your cluster:

 -  `Kubernetes`_